 - Did you reciprocate with an emotionally weighted interest in them?

-What I think is just as important as the going for it, is your ability to stay cool in the face of failure.
+What I think is just as important as the going for it, is your ability to stay cool when you misread a situation.
 Sometimes, you will make a move and it won’t work out.
-If you act weird, the game is over.
-On the other hand, if you can keep your cool, everything will be fine.
-In fact, I suggest if you go for the kiss and the other person turns their head – own it.
-Say something like, “You’re awesome, I would have been an idiot not to try and kiss you.”
+If you act weird, it’s over.
+On the other hand, if you can keep your cool, you may have a chance somewhere down the road with this person.
+Here’s a great way to handle that missed moment: If you go for the kiss and the other person turns their head – own it.
+Say something like, “You’re awesome, and I’m really attracted to you, I would have been an idiot not to have tried.”